Framework for Distance Research Study

 The Research Director will undertake to make study space available during any such visit.

-Examination procedures are as authorised in the regulations for the degree of PhD.
+Examination procedures are as detailed in the regulations for the degree of PhD.